emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 all the things you can do with a cluster, especially stuff to do with parallelization.
 All our submission script is gonna do is cover the basics you’ll need to submit a job.
 I’ll show you the whole script, and then we’ll walk through it line by line.
+To create this script, make sure you’re in the `testing` directory, then use `nano test.sh` to create our submission script.
+I try to make sure my `.R` and `.sh` scripts have the same name other than the file extension, so it’s clear that they’re a pair.

 ``` bash
 #!/bin/bash